firepeashooter/odin-sketch/README.md

-# odin-sketch
+# sketch-pad
-A repo to follow along with the odin sketch project
+A repo to create a rudimentary sketch pad website